-The following pages list our walks, events and volunteer tasks for 2024.
+The following pages list our walks, events and volunteer tasks for 2025.
 Bookings will only be taken four weeks before an event; full details of meeting points and times are given when booking.
-Bookings for all events except Simply Walk taken at www.eventbrite.co.uk.
-Most events are free but any donations received will directly help support work on the reserve.

-Not all our events are on the nature reserves - look out for 'Beyond the Beeches' events which explore some of the other beautiful green spaces nearby.
-In addition to the events listed, we will have 'pop up' events highlighting how and why we care for the nature reserve; these will be advertised locally and on social media.
+Not all our events are on the nature reserves - why not try one of our 'Beyond the Beeches' events which explore some of the other beautiful green spaces nearby.
+In addition to those listed, look out for 'pop up' events which will be advertised locally and on social media.